lovelycam/writing/asyncApiCallsPython.md

 #### Implementation Details
 Your `get_temperature()` function does the following:
-1. Calls the remote weather API
+1. Calls the remote weather API.
-2. Waits for a JSON response
+2. Waits for a JSON response.
-3. Parses the response
+3. Parses the response.
-4. Prints the current temperature in the console
+4. Prints the current temperature in the console.

 All of this functionality runs asynchronously via `asyncio.run()`.